Gastrointestinal Bleeding, Ulcers, Heart Attack, Stroke

 ▸ Plavix Heart Attacks and Strokes

-For individuals with high cholesterol or high blood pressure, Plavix nearly doubles the risk of heart attacks, strokes and bleeding.
+For individuals with high cholesterol or high blood pressure, Plavix may doubles the risk of heart attacks, strokes and bleeding.
 In many cases Plavix is prescribed by doctors for atherosclerosis, following angioplasty and after use of drug-coated stents to reduce the risk of clotting.
 A study issued in March 2006 found that Plavix offered no significant benefit over aspirin, and actually increases the risk of heart attacks, strokes and bleeding for these users.